lucaskenda/handyscripts2/README.md

 *   Handy Scripts lists all folders and files that end with **.sh**, **.py** and **.pyc** extensions.
 *   The search is not recursive and search just one depth below.

+## Warning

+*   In case the terminal stops opening, open the extension's settings and change the "Terminal" value to `gnome-terminal --`

 ## Contact

 *   Comments, suggestions or requests to email lucaskenda@gmail.com.